Malivil/TTT-Jingle-Jam-Roles-2024/README.md

 ttt_pharaoh_monster_steal          1    // Whether monsters are allowed to steal the Ankh ttt_pharaoh_respawn_delay          20   // How long (in seconds) after death a Pharaoh should respawn if they placed down an Ankh.
-Set to 0 to disable respawning ttt_pharaoh_respawn_warn_pharaoh   1    // Whether the original Pharaoh owner of an Ankh should be notified when it's used by someone else ttt_pharaoh_ankh_health            500  // How much health the Ankh should have ttt_pharaoh_move_ankh              1    // Whether an Ankh's owner can move it ttt_pharaoh_ankh_place_sound       1    // Whether to play a sound when the Ankh is placed down
+Set to 0 to disable respawning ttt_pharaoh_respawn_warn_pharaoh   1    // Whether the original Pharaoh owner of an Ankh should be notified when it's used by someone else ttt_pharaoh_respawn_block_win      1    // Whether a player respawning via the Ankh blocks other teams from winning ttt_pharaoh_ankh_health            500  // How much health the Ankh should have ttt_pharaoh_move_ankh              1    // Whether an Ankh's owner can move it ttt_pharaoh_ankh_place_sound       1    // Whether to play a sound when the Ankh is placed down